Complete Tennessee Caves Guide

 Deep in the foothills of the Smokey Mountains, you'll find The Lost Sea.
 This is one of the most popular Tennessee caves and caverns.
 The caves are located in Sweetwater, Tennessee, about 3.5 hours drive from Nashville and about 50 miles south of Knoxville.
 This cave has the largest underground lake in America and attracts about 2000 visitors a day.
 The Lost Sea is also known as Craighead Caverns.

-The Lost Sea is open year round and is family friendly.
+The Lost Sea is open year-round and is family-friendly.
 Bring your kids and grandparents.

 This place is great for the whole family.
 I'm definitely putting it on my must-visit list.